LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 #.
 Remembering Things Once Working In Tableau:

-   A. Once you start working in Tableau with your data, you might want to change your data.
+   #.
+Once you start working in Tableau with your data, you might want to change your data.
    #.
 There could be things you want to add, redesign, or you might have caught a typo.
    #.
 You can modify your data.
 Go back to your spreadsheet and make your changes.

-      1. For example, you decided that you want to add location to one of your spreadsheets.
+      A. For example, you decided that you want to add location to one of your spreadsheets.
 Add the column (or columns) to your spreadsheet.
 Depending on the program you use, in Excel you might need to only save it to update all your changes, or if using Google Sheets  you will need to download it again as a csv and then replace the old version with the new one.
 Once that is done, you can refresh your data in Tableau.

    .. figure:: figures/refresh-your-data.png
       :alt: Image showing how to use the Data menu to refresh your data